 Here are some ideas for ways to pamper yourself.
 They’re splurges, no doubt about it, and some of them aren’t cheap, but there’s something here for most budgets.

-9 ways to pamper yourself on Valentine’s Day
+9 ways to pamper yourself and be your own Valentine on Valentine’s Day

 It’s winter.
 It’s dark.
 Get yourself some flowers.
 Put them in a vase and keep them somewhere you’ll see them.
 You don’t need to spend tons of money (Trader Joe’s has nice bouquets) but get yourself some flowers.
 I like a little color in mine, but you do you.